-While under the care of a nursing home, your loved one might get exposed to sicknesses and other issues.
+While under the care of a nursing home, your loved one might be exposed to sicknesses and other issues.
 One issue that your loved one might face in a nursing home is an infection.
 There are many different kinds of infections that are common in nursing homes.
 It is important for you to know about these to prevent them from infecting your loved one. and creating further health problems for them.
 This page will focus on the four most common types of infection that your loved one can get exposed to in a home.

 These are common forms of infections in nursing homes.
 This is because they are associated with the types of care that the residents are getting.
 A lot of residents get the same care, so it is common for them it get the same infections.
 They can also pass these infections along to other residents.
 This makes the infection continue to spread through the entire home.